lflaherty/evfirmware-vcu/firmware/README.md

 <h2 id="Vehicle-Interface">Vehicle Interface</h2>
 <h3 id="System-Configuration">System Configuration</h3>

+_Note: The system configuration as described here is is not currently implemented.
+The code currently implements a default config data structure._

 The system configuration is a table of values used by the rest of the system during init.
 The table is populated by fields stored on the extermal EEPROM.